History of the Philippines: Spanish rule during the 19th century

 The landing of the Spanish expedition to Sulu by Antonio Brugada.

 The Philippines was included in the vast territory of the Kingdom of Spain, in the first constitution of Spain promulgated in Cadiz in 1812.
 It was never a colony as modern-day historical literature would say, but an overseas region in Asia (Spanish Constitution 1812).
 The Spanish Constitution of 1870 provides for the first autonomous community for "Archipelago Filipino" where all provinces in the Philippine Islands will be given the semi-independent home rule program.

+In 1818; the general Native, Chinese-Filipino, and Spanish-Filipino, populations of the Philippines ballooned, and Buzeta and Bravo recorded these numbers in their general census.